Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/01-shell-basics.md

 # Navigate to scratch so you can make your own directory there
 cd /dartfs-hpc/scratch/

 # Make the directory.
-Replace 'owm' with your own username.
+Replace 'omw' with your own username.
 mkdir -p omw/fundamentals_of_bioinformatics

 # Change to the newly-created directory.
 cd omw/fundamentals_of_bioinformatics

 # Set an alias so we can get here quickly
-alias biow='cd /dartfs-hpc/scratch/omw/fundamentals_of_bioinformatics'
+alias biow="cd /dartfs-hpc/scratch/omw/fundamentals_of_bioinformatics"
 # NOTE: you can add this line to your .bashrc so it get run every time you log in, we will cover this below

 # Check your location on the cluster